knative/docs/docs/eventing/samples/kafka/channel/README.md

 *NOTE:* It is important to use the same keys (`ca.crt`, `user.crt` and `user.key`).

-Now all you need is to reference your secret and its namespace on the `config-kafka` ConfigMap:
+Reference your secret and the namespace of the secret in the `config-kafka` ConfigMap:
 ```
 apiVersion: v1
 kind: ConfigMap